Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: On the trade-offs in using perturbative gadgets for practical applications

 Looking back at the results from Section~\ref{sec:new-gadget}, our gadget enables a generic procedure for any cost function written as the expectation value of a Hamiltonian to find an equivalent $3$-local cost function.
 This new cost function has the same minimum (Corollary~\ref{corollary:minimas}) as the target cost function and has provably non-vanishing gradients (due to Ref.~\cite[Theorem~2]{uvarovBarrenPlateausCost2021a}).

 Upon first inspection, the problem of cost-function-locality-dependent barren plateaus seems to be solved, but one needs to take a step back and remember the original problem.
 Barren plateaus are an issue because exponentially vanishing gradients require an exponential number of measurements on a quantum device to resolve the gradients.
 This experimental cost means that such procedures are not scalable.
 Although on the surface our proposal produces gradients that can be computed efficiently, finding the minimum of the \emph{effective} gadget Hamiltonian might become hard.
 Indeed, let us consider the extreme case of a global cost function, i.e., an $n$-local cost function.
 In this setting, from Theorem~\ref{theorem:main-result}, the contribution of the target Hamiltonian is suppressed as $\lambda^n$.
 In the end, the features of interest from the target Hamiltonian might become exponentially small.
-In other words, the optimization can successfully reach a minimum of the gadget cost function, but with no guarantees of it being a good solution to the target problem.
+Consequently, although the true minimum of the gadget cost function coincides with the minimum of the target cost function, the actual optimization may converge very close to the minimum of the gadget, but owing to the exponential suppression the energy of the target may still be very high.

 Not all is lost, and we show some successful simulations in Appendix~\ref{A:numerics}.
 Our gadget-induced cost function could be used as an initialization strategy.
 Indeed, even if the target Hamiltonian is exponentially suppressed in the effective low-energy subspace, each of the terms of the perturbation in gadget Hamiltonian contains some part of the target Hamiltonian.
 It could be that using our gadget provides a useful path to reach a region of the target cost function that is outside of the regime plagued by barren plateaus.
 Furthermore, previous works on perturbative gadgets argue that restricting to the regime where the perturbative expansion converges is not necessarily justified~\cite{bravyiQuantumSimulationManyBody2008}.
 In our case, that means that it could be beneficial to choose a perturbation parameter $\lambda$ larger than the bound for which our analytical results hold, thus increasing the contribution of the target Hamiltonian.
 This idea is supported by the results of our numerical simulations.
 Interpreting this perturbation factor as a hyperparameter of the model, one could take inspiration from classical machine learning and implement a schedule of slowly decreasing $\lambda$, having strong contributions at the beginning and high precision at the end.
 These heuristics will however need to be confirmed by larger experiments than those we could perform or by further theoretical studies.
 An extensive description of the problem of cost-function-dependent barren plateaus and of the attempt to use perturbative gadgets, complemented with numerical simulations, can be found in Appendix~\ref{A:barren-plateaus}.